ustwo/docker-browser-sync/README.md

 reload.
 The host events are not propagated to the guest (docker) FS as it is a NFS (review this is true.)

+Important factor is that I'm running docker via docker-machine **inside** virtualbox so it is an extra layer of indirection that can affect FS replication.

 Configured with `usePolling: false`:

 1. Spin up a server watching `*.css`;